Real-Selim-Shady/Sportsee_Frontend/README.md

 6. `Using MockedData`

 In order to use mockedData instead of APIs' data, follow these steps:
-- step 1 : go to app.jsx file, which can be found in: src/Home/app.jsx
+- step 1 : open app.jsx file, which can be found in: src/Home/app.jsx
-- step 2 : erase "//" on lines 43 and 58, which will transform those lines from comment to usable code
+- step 2 : erase "//" on lines 45 and 60, which will transform those lines from comment to usable code
 - step 3 : replace following information:
         - dataSource = {fetchMain} --> dataSource = {mockedData?.USER_MAIN_DATA[dataChosen]}
         - dataSource = {fetchActivity} --> dataSource = {mockedData?.USER_ACTIVITY[dataChosen]}